reduxjs/redux/docs/usage/deriving-data-selectors.md

 )
 ```

 Redux Toolkit re-exports `createSelector`, `createSelectorCreator`, `lruMemoize`, and `weakMapMemoize` from Reselect, so you do not need to install Reselect separately.
-The [Reselect docs](https://reselect.js.org) cover the full API.
+The [Reselect 5 summary](/reselect/introduction/v5-summary) lists the full set of changes.

 ## Alternative Selector Libraries